bellistech/bellistech/README.md

 Hi I'm Stevie, a DevSecSysNetOps human amalgamation.

-I carry your neighbors's maiden name and speak the language of the moon.
+I carry your neighbor's maiden name and speak the language of the moon.